A Catfishing With a Happy Ending

 By the spring of 2016, Emma’s family recommended that she cut off all communications with Ronnie.
 He had refused to meet her after six months, they said.
 “I didn’t want to listen to them,” Emma said.
 But one evening after work, she laid on her bed and downloaded to her iPad an app called Reverse Image Search.
 It is one of many apps that crawls the internet to find the original source of a profile picture.

 “Believe me I was scared to use it for the first time,” Emma said.
 She uploaded the photograph of Ronnie wearing his leather jacket.
 The results arrived in seconds: The man in the photographs was a model and actor from Turkey, called Adem Guzel.
 Emma was confused.
 She found his model-management website, an official Twitter account, and his Facebook.
-Adem’s only connection to the United Kingdom was that he had studied at Ireland’s Gaiety School of Acting.
+Adem’s closest connection to the United Kingdom was that he had studied at the Gaiety School of Acting in the nearby Republic of Ireland.

 “Do you have anything to tell me about Adem Guzel?” she wrote in a text message.